lit/lit.dev/packages/lit-dev-content/site/docs/templates/conditionals.md

 For child expressions, the values `undefined`, `null`, the empty string (`''`), and Lit's [nothing](/docs/api/templates/#nothing) sentinel value all render no nodes.
 See [Non-rendering values](/docs/templates/expressions/#non-rendering) for more information.

 For attribute expressions, Lit's [nothing](/docs/api/templates/#nothing) sentinel value removes the attribute.
-See [Setting attributes if data is available](/docs/templates/expressions/#attribute-available) for more information.
+See [Removing an attribute under certain conditions](/docs/templates/expressions/#removing-attribute) for more information.